Synge Street CBS: Abuse allegations

 In 2005, a Brother at the school, Dan Doheny, was tried on charges of abuse which was alleged to have occurred when he was teaching at St Joseph's Industrial School, Tralee 30 years previously.

 In 2020, a former teacher at the primary school, Patrick Harte, was convicted of multiple indecent assault charges relating back to the 1960s and 1970s at the school.
 His appeal was subsequently dismissed by the Court of Criminal Appeal.
 Father Dominic Boland, a Capuchin priest who was a chaplain to the primary school was also convicted of similar offences and was named in chapter 32 of the Dublin diocesan Murphy report.

-Popular culture
+In popular culture

+The 1990s teen musical series Finbar's Class was filmed in the school.

 John Carney, a past pupil of the school, set his 2016 feature film Sing Street in and around the school.
 The film's protagonist, Conor/Cosmo, attends the school, forming a band with schoolmates and coming into conflict with the fictional Christian Brother school principal.
 The film's production notes make clear that the school and persons portrayed in the film are very different from the school as it is today.